notadeejay/rbc-training/data/Week 4 Day 2/18__More Word Count__Exercise.md

 uuid: 3354b4cd-6b84-4edc-9f97-21a4cac97f68
 ---

 This stretch exercise will build off of your solution to the previous [Word Count](/507c3c6d-7d3a-4d8a-a246-dd84c7b46628) exercise.
-Write a function that takes in an array of words, and returns an object that specifies how many times a word appears in this array.
+Write a function that takes in an array of words, and returns an object that specifies how many times *each* word appears in the array.

 For example, if you passed the following array to the function: